CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR Restores noticeable flexibility to dried-out door and trunk seals · owners describe seals feeling like new and doors closing more quietly after a single treatment.
-The brand recommends reapplication every 3·5 weeks; community evidence shows 6·10 weeks is more realistic.
+TL;DR Restores noticeable flexibility to dried-out door and trunk seals; owners consistently describe softer seals and quieter door closure after one treatment.
+The brand recommends reapplying every 3-5 weeks; community evidence shows a 6-10 week interval is more realistic.

-The water-based silicone formula coats and softens rubber rather than lubricating it.
-Flip the bottle upside down to saturate the foam sponge tip, then wipe along the seal · the sponge keeps product on the rubber and off adjacent paint.
-Multiple owners document quieter door closure and reduced wind noise after one treatment, and report flexibility returning to old, dried-out seals.
-The upside-down applicator design is awkward on full-perimeter door seals.
-The non-greasy finish means it won't prevent freezing in extreme cold.
-Community retreatment interval: 6·10 weeks, roughly 3·4 times per year.
+The water-based silicone formula coats and softens the rubber rather than lubricating it.
+Flip the bottle upside down to saturate the foam sponge tip, then wipe along the seal; the sponge keeps product on the rubber and off paint, though the upside-down design is awkward on full-perimeter door seals.
+Owners report flexibility returning to old, hardened seals, quieter door closure, and less wind noise.
+Community feedback on winter freeze prevention is mixed, since the non-greasy finish leaves no lubricating film.
+Plan on retreating every 6-10 weeks, roughly 3-4 times a year.

-Best fit for owners with early-stage seal stiffness, wind noise, or surface drying on door, trunk, and window rubber · proactive treatment is a cost-effective way to extend seal life before replacement is necessary.
-Skip it when seals have visible tearing or structural cracking; conditioning won't restore function at that stage.
+Best fit for owners dealing with early-stage seal stiffness, new wind noise, or surface drying on door, trunk, and window rubber; applied proactively, it is a cost-effective way to extend seal life before replacement.
+Skip it when the weatherstripping has visible tearing or structural cracking, since conditioning cannot restore a seal that far gone.

-GHS NOT CLASSIFIED under US HCS 2012 · no signal word, no hazard codes, no pictograms.
-No PPE is indicated.
-The product label carries CPSC precautionary wording ("Eye Irritant, Potential Skin Irritant") on lower thresholds than GHS; the SDS §2 classification governs here.
-SDS §15 explicitly confirms no Prop 65 ingredients · the product listing's flag is a false positive.
-VOC is effectively zero.
-Biodegradability and aquatic toxicity data are absent from SDS §12.
+GHS NOT CLASSIFIED under US HCS 2012: no signal word, no hazard codes, no pictograms.
+SDS §8 names safety glasses, gloves, and protective clothing as situational splash precautions, not a response to a classified hazard; the front label's CPSC "Eye Irritant" wording runs on lower thresholds than GHS, and the SDS §2 classification governs.
+SDS §15 explicitly states the product contains no Prop 65 substances, making the retail listing's warning flag a false positive.
+VOC is effectively zero; SDS §12 has no biodegradability or aquatic data.

 Yes.
 The product is marketed as a non-greasy formula and community owners confirm it wipes clean from adjacent painted surfaces with a dry microfiber.
 The foam sponge applicator helps keep product on the seal rather than transferring to adjacent paint during application.

-The brand recommends application every 3·5 weeks.
-Community follow-up reviews on Amazon and detailing forums consistently show a 6·10 week effective interval under normal driving and washing conditions · retreatment about 3·4 times per year is realistic.
+The brand recommends application every 3-5 weeks.
+Community follow-up reviews from owners and detailing forums consistently show a 6-10 week effective interval under normal driving and washing conditions; retreatment about 3-4 times per year is realistic.

 Community reviews are mixed on freeze prevention.
 The water-based formula softens and conditions rubber but dries to a non-greasy finish rather than leaving a lubricating film.
 Some owners report doors still freezing after treatment.
 For extreme cold-weather freeze prevention, a silicone grease (heavier lubricant) may be more effective.